Serial 5Q:

 Meglos

-The Doctor is summoned back to the planet Tigella, where the population
+The Doctor's old friend Zastor summons him back to the planet Tigella,

 When Christopher H Bidmead became Doctor Who's script editor at

-the end of 1979, he found himself scrambling to develop stories for the
+the start of 1980, he found himself scrambling to develop stories for

 Nathan-Turner were eager to bring new talent onto the show, and so one